mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 The example above shows the execution of four functions using the callback style.
 As we can see, collecting the four values returned by the four functions takes a lot of work.
 Moreover, the code could be easier to read and maintain.

 Another model that is used in asynchronous programming is reactive programming.
 However, the problem is that it needs to produce more complex code to understand and maintain.
-Let's take, for example, the following code snippet, taken from the official documentation of the RxJava library:
+Let's take, for example, the following code snippet from the official documentation of the RxJava library:

 ```java
 Flowable.fromCallable(() -> {